 Cost-effectiveness estimates: Substantial uncertainty due to non-comparative data pERC deliberated upon the four economic analyses submitted by the submitter providing estimates on the cost-effectiveness of ponatinib with relevant treatment options.
-In the absence of direct or indirect comparative data, pERC noted that multiple data sources from the literature and/or assumptions were used to populate clinical inputs within the cost-utility analysis, which was reasonable. pERC, however, noted that due to the limitations of non-randomized evidence from the PACE study, there was substantial uncertainty in the magnitude of the clinical benefit associated with ponatinib.
-This made it challenging to estimate the incremental effect of treatment with ponatinib and, therefore, the resulting incremental costeffectiveness of ponatinib.
-This considerable uncertainty in the magnitude of clinical benefit of ponatinib would likely lead to a wide range of incremental cost-effectiveness estimates beyond those computed.
-Differing opinions were expressed, however the majority of pERC members concluded that for patients with CP-CML, ponatinib compared to hydroxyurea and ASCT may be considered cost-effective. pERC noted ponatinib is currently the only TKI that the T315I mutation does not confer resistance to; however, no economic evaluation restricted to patients with this mutation was provided and, therefore, the costeffectiveness of ponatinib in this group of patients is unknown, pERC also noted bosutinib may be a relevant comparator and an economic comparison of ponatinib to bosutinib was not provided. pERC also considered that, if feasible, the collection of additional prospective data on the clinical benefit of ponatinib would reduce the uncertainty around the magnitude of the benefit and the cost-effectiveness estimates.
+In the absence of direct or indirect comparative data, pERC noted that multiple data sources from the literature and/or assumptions were used to populate clinical inputs within the cost-utility analysis. pERC, however, noted that due to the limitations of non-randomized evidence from the PACE study, there was substantial uncertainty in the magnitude of the clinical benefit associated with ponatinib.
+This made it challenging to estimate the incremental effect of treatment with ponatinib and, therefore, the resulting incremental cost-effectiveness of ponatinib.
+This considerable uncertainty in the magnitude of clinical benefit of ponatinib would likely lead to a wide range of incremental cost-effectiveness estimates beyond those computed. pERC noted ponatinib is currently the only TKI that can overcome resistance to the T315I mutation; however, no economic evaluation restricted to patients with this mutation was provided and, therefore, the cost-effectiveness of ponatinib in this group of patients is unknown. pERC also considered that, if feasible, the collection of additional prospective data on the clinical benefit of ponatinib would reduce the uncertainty around the magnitude of the benefit and the cost-effectiveness estimates.